New autopsy shows Stephon Clark was shot 7 times, not 8

 Stephon Clark, an unarmed black man shot late at night by police while standing in his grandmother's yard, absorbed seven bullets, not eight, according to the County of Sacramento coroner's office.

+Interested in Sacramento Police Shooting?Add Sacramento Police Shooting as an interest to stay up to date on the latest Sacramento Police Shooting news, video, and analysis from ABC News.

-In an autopsy report dated April 27, three doctors concluded Clark also took three bullets in the back.
+In an autopsy report dated April 27, three doctors concluded Clark took three bullets in the back.
 An earlier private autopsy said Clark was shot six times in the back and eight times total.

 The Department of Coroner report did confirm that the cause of death was "multiple gunshot wounds."